RatinFX/VegasProFlow/README.md

 [Read more about it on my website](https://ratinfx.github.io/vegas-pro-flow)

+## Contributing

+If you want to translate it to your language, please use [English-translation.json](https://github.com/RatinFX/VegasProFlow/blob/master/English-translation.json) as a starting point.

 ## Special thanks

 To [**Angelolz**](https://www.youtube.com/@angelolz1) for being an early supporter and tester of the project while providing crucial feedback.